Main Page All Journeys Travel Tips

 The Flora of Cape Verde includes about 664 species of plants.
 Vegetation on the islands is basically of the savannah or steppe type.
 There are trees, typical of both temperate and tropical climates, depending on elevation.
 The flatter parts of the islands sustain semi-desert plants, while the higher lands have arid scrubland.
 The leeward slopes tend to contain desert, with a very sparse shrub cover, mostly thorny or toxic.

 Over 80 vascular plant taxa are reported to be endemic to Cape Verde; these include Tornabenea, Aeonium gorgoneum, bellflower; Campanula bravensis, Asteriscus smithii, sagebrush; Artemisia gorgonum, Sideroxylon marginatum, Lotus jacobaeus, Lavandula rotundifolia, Cynanchum daltonii, Euphorbia tuckeyana, Polycarpaea gayi and Erysimum caboverdeanum.
-Several trees are indigenous such as the blue-green flat-topped dragon tree; Dracaena caboverdeana, and Tamarix senegalensis and tamateira; Phoenix atlantica.
+Several trees are indigenous such as the blue-green flat-topped dragon tree; Dracaena caboverdeana, and Tamarix senegalensis and tamateira palm; Phoenix atlantica.

 DIARY